Heat emitting damage in skin: a thermal pathway for mechanical algesia: Results

 \subsection{Temperature profiles}

-Infrared videos, for all experiments, are available to the reader as supplementary material.
-Figure\,\ref{fig:result} shows the map of measured temperature $T$ at seven successive times for skin specimen V. As expected, some heat is emitted by the fracture as it progresses through the cutaneous tissue.\\ In order to convert the infrared signal to temperatures, skin was assumed to be a black body, that is, to follow Planck's law (\,e.g.\,\cite{blackbody}) and have an emissivity close to $1$.
+Infrared videos, for all experiments, are available to the reader as supplementary materials.
+Figure\,\ref{fig:result} shows the maps of measured temperature $T$ at seven successive times for skin specimen V. As expected, some heat is emitted by the fracture as it progresses through the cutaneous tissue.\\ In order to convert the infrared signal to temperatures, skin was assumed to be a black body, that is, to follow Planck's law (\,e.g.,\,\cite{blackbody}) and have an emissivity close to $1$.
 In practice, the emissivity of porcine skin may range\,\cite{pig_emissivity} between $0.94$ and $1$.
 Varying this parameter, it was found that our reported elevations of temperature $\Delta T$ may hold an error of less than $10$\%, and this uncertainty will be irrelevant to our final conclusions.\\ In Fig.\,\ref{fig:result}, one can for instance observe temperature elevations up to $15^\circ$C ($\pm 1^\circ$C).
 This magnitude is significant with regard to general mammal biology and, more specifically, with regard to the sensitivity of given neuronal thermal sensors.
-Indeed, assuming a normal inner temperature of about $35^\circ$C\,\cite{skin_surf_temp,skin_temp1} (i.e., for live subjects), elevations of $\sim8^\circ$C and more should be enough to trigger TRPV1, and elevations of $\sim17^\circ$C should trigger TRPV2\,\cite{PainTRP,skinTRP}.
-Additionally, fast thermal elevations of a few degrees Celsius could also excite TRPV3.
-It was shown\,\cite{TRVP3_grad2} that this sensor produces a higher bio-current intensity for faster rise in temperature, and, for temperature elevations of a few degrees, we have measured heating rates of up to $200^\circ$C s\textsuperscript{-1}.
-The thermal anomalies typically spread over a few millimetres across and along the crack trajectory, so that many neural receptors ($\sim10^{4}$) could likely sense it.
+Indeed, assuming a normal inner temperature of about $35^\circ$C\,\cite{skin_surf_temp,skin_temp1} (i.e., for live subjects), elevations of $\sim8^\circ$C and more should be enough to trigger TRPV1 (and likely TRPM3), and elevations above about $17^\circ$C should trigger TRPV2\,\cite{PainTRP,skinTRP}.
+Additionally, fast thermal elevations of a few degrees Celsius could also excite TRPV3, TRPV4 or TRPM2.
+It was shown\,\cite{TRVP3_grad2}, in particular, that TRPV3 produces a higher bio-current intensity for faster rises in temperature, and, for temperature elevations of a few degrees, we here measured heating rates of up to $200^\circ$C s\textsuperscript{-1}.
+The thermal anomalies typically spread over a few millimetres across and along the crack trajectory, so that many neural receptors (at the surface of about $10^{4}$ neurites) could likely sense it.
 As priorly discussed, the typical spacing between two neurites should indeed be in the tens of micrometer range\,\cite{neurite_density}.
-Appendix\,\ref{app:all} presents some temperature profile observed in the rupture of the six other skin specimens.
+Appendix\,\ref{app:all} presents some temperature profiles measured in the rupture of the six other skin specimens.
 Similar orders of magnitude are observed, although a variety of patterns shows in the temperature maps.
 The maximal temperature elevation $\Delta T_\text{max}$, which was recorded during each test, is indicated in table\,\ref{table:summary}.
-In all occurrence, it exceeds the TRPV1 threshold and sometimes exceeds that of TRPV2.
+In all occurrences, it exceeds the TRPV1 threshold and sometimes exceeds that of TRPV2.